 Please note: Science courses (BIOL 2402 & BIOL 2420) completed more than five years ago must be repeated.
 HPRS 2300 (Pharmacology) will be within three years of completion.
-Psychology courses (PSYC 2301 & 2314) completed more than seven years prior must be repeated.

-- 7. Official college transcripts from all colleges or universities attended on file in Admissions & Records Office. - 8.
-Overall GPA of 2.0 or above on all Victoria College hours attempted and GPA of 2.25 or higher in the ADN program of study.
-Any student whose cumulative GPA falls below 2.0 will not graduate. - 9.
-ADN Program Advising interview is required no more than one year prior to program admission.
+- Official college transcripts from all colleges or universities attended on file in Admissions & Records Office. - Overall GPA of 2.0 or above on all college hours attempted and GPA of 2.25 or higher in the ADN program of study.
+Any student whose cumulative GPA falls below 2.0 will not graduate.

+- ADN Program Advising interview is required no more than one year prior to program admission.
 Call (361) 572-6435 for more information. - 10.
-Immunizations a) Measles, Mumps, and Rubella (MMR), b) Varicella (Chicken pox), c)Tetanus, Diphtheria, and Pertussis, (Tdap), and d) Hepatitis B series (takes 6 months to complete) are to be completed prior to the application deadline.
+Immunizations a) Measles, Mumps, and Rubella (MMR), b) Varicella (Chicken pox), c) Tetanus, Diphtheria, and Pertussis, (Tdap), and d) Hepatitis B series (takes 6 months to complete) are to be completed prior to the application deadline.
 Proof of serological immunity is acceptable.
 Hepatitis B Fast Track will not be accepted.
 Prior to application deadline, the applicant will upload the required documentation into CastleBranch website and ensure acceptance by CastleBranch. - 11.
-Prior to enrollment, qualified applicants who have been accepted into the ADN program must submit a) current American Heart Association Healthcare provider CPR card, b) two-step tuberculin skin test c) completed VC physical examination form, d) submit a 10-panel drug screen test and e) influenza vaccination (required for spring admissions only).
+Prior to enrollment, qualified applicants who have been accepted into the ADN program must submit a) current American Heart Association Healthcare provider CPR card, b) two-step tuberculin skin test c) completed VC physical examination form, and d) submit a 10-panel drug screen test.
 The required documents will be uploaded by the applicant into the CastleBranch website by the date indicated on the acceptance letter. - 12.
 The second attempt of repeated course work (non-nursing courses) will count towards the nursing program admission scores.
 Additional attempts will not be counted towards the nursing admission process.
 A waiver is required on second failed attempt from the ADN Program Chair. - 13.
 Students admitted to the nursing program who are unsuccessful with any course work will be allowed only one additional opportunity.
 After two unsuccessful attempts, students are not eligible to apply for readmission. - 14.
 Students who are unsuccessful in the program and/or desire to reenter the program must repeat all concurrent nursing courses for that semester.
 This includes successful course work which the student received a grade of C or higher.
 Grade waivers will not be granted.
 Readmission must occur within three years of a prior admission.